department-of-veterans-affairs/va.gov-team/products/health-care/application/va-application/research/2022-10-Household Information Section/Conversation Guide.md

 ## Primary Task 6: Deductible Information - 5 minutes
 - Complete the fields on this page.
 - What is your impression of this page and why these questions are being asked?
--[Clicking continue will end the prototype testing - will not continue with completing the form to end]
+- [Clicking continue will end the prototype testing - will not continue with completing the form to end]

 ### Things to watch for:
 - [Does the participant understand this question or are they confused?]